kubernetes-sigs/cluster-api/docs/proposals/20210310-opt-in-autoscaling-from-zero.md

 for the keys and `k8s.io/apimachinery/pkg/api/resource.Quantity` as the values (similar to how resource limits and requests are handled for pods).

+Additionally, the status field could contain information about the node, such as the architecture and operating system.
+This information is not required for the autoscaler to function, but it can be useful in scenarios where the autoscaler needs to make decisions for clusters with heterogeneous node groups in architecture, OS, or both.

 It is worth mentioning that the Infrastructure Machine Templates are not usually reconciled by themselves.
 Each infrastructure provider will be responsible for determining the best implementation for adding the status field based on the information available on their platform.